 Bed bugs are small, wingless insects that feed on warm-blooded species to survive.
 Bed bugs were a problem in the early 1900’s, but then new pesticide developments helped to control them from spreading.
 However, in the past decade there has been an increase in bed bugs as many are resistant to some of the former treatment methods used, and the increase in international travel.
-Keeping bed bugs from becoming a problem is a challenge for landlords in Pennsylvania.
+Keeping bed bugs from becoming a problem is a challenge for landlords in Philadelphia.
 Who is responsible for bed bug treatment, and how can they be stopped before they cause an infestation?

 Preventing Bed Bugs

 Apartment dwellers are normally at a higher risk for bed bugs as they live in close proximity with others.
 Since traveling can lead to an increased risk of bed bugs coming around, it is wise to follow some preventative steps to limit bed bugs.
 Here are some things to know about bed bugs:

 - Bed bugs can live for a year without feeding